Ground: Rodney Parade

 Location: Newport, Wales

-My twenty-ninth stadium of 2017 was on Tuesday 17th October at Rodney Parade in Newport, Wales.
+My twenty-ninth new ground of 2017 was on Tuesday 17th October at Rodney Parade in Newport, Wales.
 The match was Newport County vs. Colchester United in Football League Two.

 The entire length of the north-eastern side of the ground is taken up the Bisley Stand which was constructed in 2011.
 The smart stand has a capacity of 2,526 and includes corporate hospitality boxes at the back of the seating deck.
 There is also a TV gantry which overhangs the seating in the centre of the stand.
 The eastern section of this stand is usually given over to away fans.
 If there is a particularly large away following the other section that can be utilised is the uncovered Sytner Stand behind the goal at the south-eastern end.
 This temporary stand has been added to the venue in recent years and was last extended in 2013.
 Directly behind the stand is a large screen TV and there is a club building in the corner which includes the dressing rooms.